Introduction to machinery safety

 Make sure operating controls are designed and placed to avoid accidental operation and injury, for example by using two-hand controls where necessary and shrouding start buttons and pedals.

 Do not let unauthorised, unqualified or untrained people use machinery – never allow children to operate or help at machines.
-Some vulnerable workers, such as new starters, young people or those with disabilities, may be particularly at risk and need instruction, training and supervision.
+Some vulnerable workers, such as new starters, young people or those with disabilities, may be particularly at risk.
+Everyone who uses the machine requires adequate instruction, training and supervision.

 Adequate training should ensure that those who use the machine are competent to use it safely.
 This includes ensuring they have the correct skills, knowledge and experience.
 Sometimes formal qualifications are needed, for example for chainsaw operators.